edw/swiftui-numberfield/README.md

 If you try to deal with this problem by implementing string validation and conversion only when focus is lost, you are now in a position where your numeric state object does not reflect the most recent value entered by the user.
 This makes it impossible to type "12.34" and then tap a button that then consumes the converted decimal.
-More subtley, you will not be able to guard the button's enabled state using the strangely-negative `.disabled(BOOL)`.
+More subtley, you will not be able to guard the button's enabled state using something like `Button("Add"){ ... }.disabled(myNumber==nil)`.

 One way of partially mitigating some of these issues is using `onCommit:` but its behavaior if not broken is at least awkward.
 Most